 Instead, consider a pair of beard scissors to simply snip away the ends of strays and flyaways.

 Pay attention to the cheek lines and snip the mustache hairs so they don’t crawl over the upper lip.

 The neck is likely to need some additional attention as the neckline should be well defined at approximately one finger-width above the Adam’s apple.
 It should also vaguely follow the angle of the jawline to either side.

-The neck hair underneath the neckline should be removed – ideally with a razor.
+The neck hair underneath the neckline should be removed.

 But that’s really all it comes down to – snipping flyaways and maintaining the neckline.